azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Modify the web.config of the ChatWebApp project.
+1. Modify the web.config of the ChatWebApp project

-2. Set the chatSearchApiBase to the URI of the deployed Search API app.
+2. Set the chatSearchApiBase to the URI of the deployed Search API app

 _Exit criteria_:

-- You should have all app settings completed with values in the web.config.
+- You should have all app settings completed with values in the web.config

 ### Task 4: Configure the Search API App

 _Tasks to complete_:

-1. Modify the web.config of the ChatApi project.
+1. Modify the web.config of the ChatApi project

-2. Set the SearchServiceName to the name of your Search service.
+2. Set the SearchServiceName to the name of your Search service

-3. Set the SearchServiceQueryApiKey to the Key of your Search service.
+3. Set the SearchServiceQueryApiKey to the Key of your Search service

-4. Set the SearchIndexName to the name of the Index you created in Search.
+4. Set the SearchIndexName to the name of the Index you created in Search

 _Exit criteria_:

-- You should have all app settings completed with values in the web.config.
+- You should have all app settings completed with values in the web.config

 ### Task 5: Re-publish apps

 _Tasks to complete_:

-1. Publish the ChatWebApp.
+1. Publish the ChatWebApp

-2. Publish the ChatApiApp to your API App.
+2. Publish the ChatApiApp to your API App

 _Exit criteria_:

-- Navigate to the Search tab on the deployed Web App and try searching for chat messages.
-(Note that there is up to a 5-minute latency before new messages may appear in the search results.)
+- Navigate to the Search tab on the deployed Web App and try searching for chat messages (Note that there is up to a 5-minute latency before new messages may appear in the search results)

   ![A Search Message box displays over the Web App Search tab.](media/image182.png 'Web App Search tab ')